DanielJDufour/proj-turbo/README.md

   // when proj-turbo can't figure out a faster reprojection function quiet = false,

-  // the reprojection function we want to replace
+  // the reprojection function we want to try to replace
   // with a faster alternative
   reproject,